riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting.md

 ---
 #### Meeting Info
-**Meeting Type:** Board of Zoning Appeals Meeting **Purpose:** Review and decide requests for zoning code variances, administrator reviews, and requests to modify home occupation requirements for handicapped individuals.
+**Meeting Type:** Board of Zoning Appeals Meeting **Purpose:** Review and decide requests for zoning code variances, administrative reviews, and requests to modify the home occupation requirements for handicapped individuals.
 **Date/Time:** [Not specified]
-**Location:** Saint Paul City Hall
+**Attendees:** Daniel Miller (Chair), David Eide (Department of Safety and Inspections), Yaya Diada, Josh Ladd (Legal Counsel), Maxine Linston (Secretary)

 #### Summary

-The meeting began with the approval of resolutions for 1070 Jackson Street and 770 University Avenue West.
-The Board then reviewed two variance requests: one from XL Energy Siting and Land Rights Group to relocate and increase the height of a cellular antenna, and another from Horowitz Health to establish a supportive housing facility.

-The first request was approved unanimously after staff presented findings that supported the variance, citing practical difficulties in complying with the zoning code due to the property's unique characteristics.
-The applicant explained the need for the taller tower to ensure adequate coverage for their private network.

-The second request was more contentious, with several neighbors and community members speaking out against it.
-They expressed concerns about increased traffic, noise, and parking congestion, as well as the potential impact on the neighborhood's character.
-However, Horowitz Health representatives presented evidence that their proposed supportive housing facility would provide essential services to residents, including 24-hour care, food, and peer support.

-After hearing public comments, the Board laid over the decision for further consideration at the next meeting.
-The motion to lay over was approved with a vote of 4-0.
-This decision allows for additional time to review the matter and potentially gather more information before making a final decision.

-It's worth noting that the Board also discussed the need for potential code amendments to better align with state licensure categories, which may impact future variance requests like this one.
-The applicants are facing a tight deadline to comply with new regulations, which has sparked concerns about their ability to continue operating without significant changes to their business model.
+The Board of Zoning Appeals reviewed two variance requests.
+The first request was from Patrick McMahon for a detached garage at 280 Duke Street.
+The applicant requested variances for setback and square footage requirements.
+Staff recommended approval subject to conditions that the gazebo be demolished prior to issuance of the building permit, and the proposed garage be constructed with gutters and downspouts.

+The second request was from Charles Colvin, representing St. Paul Public Schools, for an off-street surface parking facility at 1930 Como Avenue.
+The applicant requested variances for screening requirements along Loriant Street and from residential properties to the south.
+Staff recommended approval based on findings that the proposed variance aligns with the intent and purpose of the zoning code.

+Both requests were approved by a unanimous vote (5-0) after discussion and without public opposition or comment.

+Note: There was no significant contention or disagreement during either review, and both applicants were present to answer questions from the Board.